Frost-Kun/Frost-Kun/README.md

 - 📚 I’m currently study in **HCMUTE**

-- 🧑‍🎓 I’m currently learning **Infrastructure Management and Operations & Cyber Security**
+- 🧑‍🎓 I’m currently learning **Infrastructure Management and Operations & Information Security**

 - 👯 I’m looking to collaborate on **HCMUTE and HCMUIT**